crosscompute/crosscompute-docs/docs/automation-framework/README.md

 # version of crosscompute
 crosscompute: 0.9.0

-# name of your resource
+# name of your automation
 name: Add Numbers

-# version of your resource
+# version of your automation
 version: 0.1.0

 # input configuration